wordofwarning/wordofwarning.org/current/2024/ELOINA/index.md

 Award-winning, queer performer, ELOINA, hangs two beef steaks from her labia, butchers them up, and sizzles them on a grill.
 And her mum is in the show.

-A show about labia, labia-shaming, cosmetic surgery, and fundamentally: body lovin'.
+A show about labia, labia-shaming, cosmetic surgery, and fundamentally, body lovin'.

 #### Ticketing
-Pay What You Decide: £15/£10/£5/£0<br>Book: <a href="https://tickets.thelowry.com/events" target="_blank">online</a> or call The Lowry on 0343 208 6000
+Pay What You Decide: £15/£10/£5/£0<br>Book: <a href="https://www.quaytickets.com/en-GB/shows/wtf%20(not)%20wednesday-%20high%20steaks%20by%20eloina/events" target="_blank">online</a> or call The Lowry on 0343 208 6000

 Time: Saturday 27 April 2024, 8pm (no interval, ends *about* 9pm)<br>Location: <a href="https://thelowry.com/visit-us" target="_blank">The Lowry</a> (Aldridge Studio), Pier 8, Salford Quays, M50 3AZ